Vietnam.vn - Nền tảng quảng bá Việt Nam

 Relevant levels and sectors need to review and update planning related to the seaport system, ensuring favorable conditions for shipyards in investment promotion activities and clean energy infrastructure linkages.
 Seaport planning, especially deep-water ports, needs to integrate solutions for clean fuel supply infrastructure to meet the needs of ships running on LNG, methanol, and electricity.

-Along with that, Decree No. 111/2015/ND-CP on the development of supporting industries should be added to put the shipbuilding industry on the list of preferential interest rate loans, establish a fund to support technological innovation and infrastructure of the shipbuilding industry; revise a number of policies for shipbuilding projects of the Vietnamese shipbuilding industry to suit current reality; review and simplify inspection procedures and material standards to reduce costs.
+Along with that, Decree No. 111/2015/ND-CP on the development of supporting industries should be added to put the shipbuilding industry on the list of preferential interest rate loans, build a fund to support technological innovation and infrastructure of the shipbuilding industry; revise a number of policies for shipbuilding projects of the Vietnamese shipbuilding industry to suit current reality; review and simplify inspection procedures and material standards to reduce costs.

 Shipyards are promoting the connection between metallurgical, precision mechanical, and electrical-electronic companies to create a synchronized supply chain.
-In particular, in human resource training, research needs to closely link universities and colleges with businesses to not only train theory but also link with practical research centers, equip infrastructure, and experimental equipment for new fuels.
+In particular, in human resource training, research needs to closely link universities and colleges with businesses to not only train theory but also link with practical research centers, equip infrastructure and experimental equipment for new fuels.

 Source: https://nhandan.vn/nganh-dong-tau-va-co-hoi-tu-chuyen-doi-xanh-post868211.html